ChuongNg1996/utilities/remote-access/README.md

   <img width="600" height="353" loading = "lazy" src="https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview/fetching_a_page.png">
 </p>

-  Clients and servers communicate by exchanging *individual messages* (as **opposed** to a *stream of data*).
++ Clients and servers communicate by exchanging *individual messages* (as **opposed** to a *stream of data*).
 The messages sent by the client, usually a Web browser, are called *requests* and the messages sent by the server as an answer are called *responses*.

++ It is an application layer protocol that is sent over **TCP**, or over a *TLS-encrypted TCP connection*, though any reliable transport protocol could theoretically be used.
+Due to its extensibility, it is used to not only fetch hypertext documents, but also images and videos or to post content to servers.

++ **Client: the user-agent**  The user-agent is any tool that acts on behalf of the user.
+This role is primarily performed by the Web browser, but it may also be performed by programs used by engineers and Web developers to debug their applications.
+The browser is always the entity *initiating the request*.
+It is never the server (though some mechanisms have been added over the years to simulate server-initiated messages).

++ **The Web server**  A server appears as only a *single machine virtually*; but it may actually be a collection of servers sharing the load (load balancing), or a complex piece of software interrogating other computers (like cache, a DB server, or e-commerce servers), totally or partially generating the document on demand.

 # Others